Qinlab502/AMP-Modification/README.md

 ## Notebooks
 ### Property-based model
 We have fine-tuned a pretrained protein language model with LoRA for physicochemical property classification.
 To begin with, we [extract LBDs](./scripts/LBD_extraction_from_ALF.ipynb) from anti-lipopolysaccharide factor(ALF) for data augumentation.
 [This jupyter notebook](./scripts/property-based_model_with_lora.ipynb) will show you how to establish a fine-tuned model by LoRA with limited data.
 You can easily use this pipeline for other few shot learning.

+### Contact-based model
+[This jupyter notebook](./scripts/contact-based_model.ipynb) will show you how to finetune a contact prediction head with only one pbd file.

+### Contact map filter
+We employ two distinct approaches to filter the pontential active maps.
+One is maps intersection to filter active sites and the other is maps flattening for linear projection.
+You can follow the pipeline in [this jupyter notebook](./scripts/contact_map_filter.ipynb).

+## Genetic Algorithm